Seatis/my-teaching-materials/README.md

 # Green Fox Academy Teaching Materials
 A mono-repository for all learning materials for Green Fox Academy courses.

-## Report issues
+## Reporting issues
-If you find a logical, spelling mistake or anything confusing in the material, please [open an issue](issues) and descibe the problem.
+If you find a logical, spelling mistake or anything confusing in the material, please [open an issue](issues) and describe the problem.

 Make sure you:
  - Add enough context why the problem exists